Non-stick pans for Baking - Yes or No?

 Parchment paper also prolongs the life of your pans.
 This is because the grease from the food does not get on the pan, so it does not need scrubbing and lasts longer.
 Many supermarkets carry parchment in rolls, but I like to buy it at Smart and Final, which has it in huge boxes.
 For around $20 bucks, I can get enough parchment to last me 3-4 years!
 (And I bake a lot!)

 I do not like non-stick coating on pans.
-The minute you scrub them or use a metal utensil, they get scratched and no longer serve the non-stick function.
-The only non-sticks I have are sauté pans for eggs and I am super careful with them, using only plastic utensils.
+Scrubbing them or using a metal utensil, they get scratched and no longer serve the non-stick function.
+The only non-sticks I have are sauté pans for eggs, and I am super careful with them; I use only plastic utensils.

 I have a couple of silicone pans that are flexible and fun, but I have found that they do not brown as well, and if they get filled with dense batter they do not keep their shape.
 So I have to set that pan inside another one for stability.
 These are touted as non-stick but stick once you take a scrubby.